What We Do

 “During 36 months from the Termination Date, the Employee shall not (except with prior written approval) work on his behalf in connection with the development, manufacture, sale, merchandising or promotion of any Competitive Product or Service: in Taiwan, Hong Kong, Philippines, Brunei, Malaysia, Singapore, Thailand, Vietnam, Myanmar, China, Nepal, Indonesia, India, Pakistan, Sri Lanka, Brunei, Laos, Saudi Arabia, Kuwait, Australia, New Zealand, Japan.”

-In light of the above, a ROT clause is likely to be held to be unreasonable if it is intended to have the following impact:
+The ROT clause above is likely to be unreasonable and unenforceable if it has one or all of the following impact:

-• Prevents the employee from working or being employed in the same industry.
+• Industry Ban: Prohibits employees from working in the same industry.

 Training Bond/Liquidated Damages/Penalty Clause